takeshape/penny/README.md

 <!-- LIGHTHOUSE:END -->
 <!-- prettier-ignore-end -->

-## How it works

-This repo contains two major elements:

-- The TakeShape project that powers the composable e-commerce backend.
-- The Next.js project that powers the headless storefront.

-To get full use out of the Deluxe sample project, you'll have to configure both the TakeShape project and the Next.js project.

-Here's a deep-dive into both:

 ### The TakeShape project pattern

-This starter's TakeShape project composes the following services into a unified GraphQL API:
+This starter project composes the following services into a unified GraphQL API:

 - Shopify Admin and Storefront for customer data, product info and payment processing
 - OpenID for identity management